Christabel-BI/Gender-Pay-Gap/README.md

-# Research report on Gender pay gap and Equal pay of a Firm using R statistical package
+# Research on Gender pay gap and Equal pay of a Firm using R statistical package
 This project analyzes the gender pay gap and equal pay within a UK firm, using statistical methods in R to uncover disparities in salaries and bonuses.
 Key findings include:

 Gender Pay Gap in Salaries: